microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 ### Prerequisites

-These requirements must be met before the accelerator is installed.
+These requirements must be met before the solution accelerator is installed.

 -   Azure OpenAI resource with a deployed model that has the following
     settings: